raisarin/hangman720/README.md

 # Hangman
+what is does
 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.

+what is the aim
 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

+what is learnt

+File Structure
+hangman720
+--hangman
+--.gitignore
+--README.md
+--milestone_2.py
+--milestone_3.py

 Add documentation to your GitHub README file.
 You can refer to the relevant lesson in the prerequisites for this task for more information.